Different Types of Aggregate, Their Uses, and Sizes

 Asphalt

-More correctly termed asphalt concrete, this material so familiar to us all, provides the smooth road surface on which we drive.
-Asphalt is distinct from tarmac, and comprises a mix of aggregate particles bound together with bitumen.
+Asphalt, or asphalt concrete, is a familiar material providing the smooth road surfaces on which we drive.
+Asphalt is distinct from tarmac, and comprises a mix of aggregate materials bound together with bitumen.
 Other components may be included to modify and improve the asphalt properties.

 Concrete

-Familiar to us all, concrete has been around as a construction material since 6500 BC.
+Concrete has been around as a construction material since 6500 BC.
 Aggregate particles are bound together with a cementitious paste to form a rock-like material.
 What we call concrete today is typically produced using Portland Cement.
 Modern concrete can have extremely high compressive strength.
-It typically comprises 60%-80% aggregate by weight.
+It typically comprises 60%-80% aggregate types by weight.

 Reinforced concrete, where steel is incorporated to provide the necessary tensile strength, is the backbone of the construction industry.
 It is used in foundations, tunnels, drainage works, buildings, dams, and bridges.
 In fact, just about every construction project will incorporate concrete somewhere.
 High quality, crushed rock aggregates are required for concrete production.